 Cocinar para toda la familia

-To the West, we are an hour away from the ocean (Newport, Yaquina Bay), and 30 to 35 minutes west of Salem, North of Corvallis, South of McMinnville.
+We are an hour away from the ocean (Newport, Yaquina Bay), and 30 to 35 minutes west of Salem, North of Corvallis, South of McMinnville.
 Portland and Eugene are one hour and 15 minutes away.
 Wineries surround us up and down the valley.
-The Willamette river is 7 miles.
-The mountains are an hour and a half to the East, the high desert, obsidian fields, skiing, rock climbing, white water rafting, and many other adventure opportunities abound.
+The Willamette river is 7 miles away.
+The mountains are an hour to the East, the high desert, obsidian fields, skiing, rock climbing, white water rafting, and many other adventures await you.

 Acceso a Internet